DeusNexus/iu-unsupervised-learning/README.md

 For this use case, we have been given access to an archive of recently published scientific works.
 The dataset is available from the following webpage: [arXiv Dataset](https://www.kaggle.com/Cornell-University/arxiv)

 # Exploring the dataset
-Exploring the topics in the title and abstract
+Exploring the topics in the title and abstract.

+Abstract Wordcloud
 ![Abstract WordCloud](media/abstract_wordcloud.png)

+Abstract Wordcloud
 ![Title WordCloud](media/title_wordcloud.png)

 # Using PCA and KMeans to find the optimal cluster
+Cluster Scores using different metrics
 ![Cluster Scores](media/cluster_scores.png)

+Scatter plot of the top 2 PCA componenets with the found ideal cluster size.
 ![PCA 2D Clusters](media/pca_2d_clusters.png)

 # Articles are grouped by month, and then the cluster label that belongs to this month is identified to discover changes in the themes.
+Monthly Clusters Calender
 ![Monthly Clusters](media/monthly_clusters.png)

 # The word clouds for every cluster are created by finding the most frequent category terms, which are looked up for the respective names.
+Cluster Themes in WordCloud
 ![Cluster Category WordCloud](media/clusters_category_wordcloud.png)

 # Reproduction Steps
 1. Clone the repo.